ARCHIVED NEWS RELEASE

 OLYMPIA – Fall marks the start of hunting seasons for deer, elk, waterfowl, and upland game birds in many areas of Washington.

 To help hunters have a successful hunting season, the Washington Department of Fish and Wildlife (WDFW) has released its annual Hunting Prospects, which provide guidance and hunting information for each district.

 “Our district wildlife biologists write these popular reports to give an in-depth look at what field conditions should look like this year,” said Anis Aoude, WDFW game division manager.
-“These prospects have a lot of useful information that can help brand new and experienced hunters plan their season and take note of new hunting rules established during the 2021 season setting process.”
+“These prospects have a lot of useful information that can help brand new and experienced hunters plan their season.”

 Aoude asks that hunters pay special attention to the following items for the upcoming season:

 - Wildfire impacts: Some hunting opportunities may be affected by emergency land closures.
 Check out WDFW's wildfire webpage before heading out.

 - Black bear identification test: Hunters who wish to harvest a bear in certain GMUs must first pass the bear identification test (through the WILD system) with a score of 80% or better.